Archive for the ‘Business Finance’ Category

 In the current recession, this sort of stuff happens everyday and its one of the more common calls I get from potential clients.

-While each story is unique, the basic gist is that everything was rolling merrily along with the business when all of a sudden, for no reason, out of the blue, a source of third party Business Financing called their loans, cut back on credit lines, increased their rates, etc.
+While each story is unique, the basic gist is that everything was rolling merrily along with the business when all of a sudden, for no reason, out of the blue, a source of third party business financing called their loans, cut back on credit lines, increased their rates, etc.

 Most people believe this type of problem only happens to businesses that are scrambling for survival and/or are offside with their loan covenants.